What every Muslim should know about the Bible and Injeel

 The Christian faith is an historical faith.
 It is bound up with certain happenings in the past, and if these happenings could be shown never to have occurred then the Christian faith would be found to have been built on sand.1

 Christians believe the New Testament is the inspired Word of God because Jesus rose again from the dead and has ascended to the right hand of God in heaven.
-Jesus is the “Christ” meaning that He sent the Holy Spirit Who inspired the writers of the New Testament.
+Jesus is the “Christ” means He sent the Holy Spirit Who inspired the writers of the New Testament.

 4. Contrary to the Qur’an, the truth is that Jesus was never given a book from heaven,